ssmolkin1/enuf/README.md

 $ npm i -g enuf
 ```

 Or, on Windows, you can [download the 64-bit executable by clicking this link](./enuf.exe).
-Make sure you save it in a folder in your [path](https://www.computerhope.com/issues/ch000549.htm).
+Make sure you save it in a folder in your [path](https://www.computerhope.com/issues/ch000549.htm) (on most Windows 10 installations, saving it in the folder %USERPROFILE%\AppData\Local\Microsoft\WindowsApps will work).
 ## Usage
 From the command line:
 ```